Guide to Cleaning Jewelry

 • Opals: Clean these fragile stones with soapy water and quickly wipe dry them.
 Do not clean in an ultrasonic cleaner and do not expose to ammonia.

 • Pearls: Do not soak pearls.
 Wipe clean with a moist cloth.
-The beads get better and more lustrous with exposure to the skin's natural oils.
+The beads get more lustrous with exposure to the skin's natural oils.
 Do not wear these absorbent jewels in the shower or while cooking.
 Restring once a year.

 • Emeralds: Cleaning these soft stones requires nothing more than lint-free cotton cloth.